Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 Anyway, the point is, there's now this article out in The Economist, which has everybody just roiled.

-They don't know what to do, and in fact, a companion story here about the problem in the UK, old people are freezing to death.
+And in fact, a companion story here about the problem in the UK: old people are freezing to death.

-Two things, it is so cold and taxes are so high that old people cannot afford the fuel necessary to stay warm.
+Two things: it is so cold, and taxes are so high that old people cannot afford the fuel necessary to stay warm.

-And all the people out driving hybrids is not making their houses warmer.
+And sorry, their windmills aren't cutting it, and the solar farms aren't cutting it, and all the people out driving hybrids is not making their houses warmer.

-So old people are dying in Britain because it's so cold and taxes, environmental taxes are so high.
+So old people are dying in Britain because it's so cold, and taxes, environmental taxes, are so high.

 So that's one.